 - Information on your favourite courses

 - Tips to help you through the application process

 - Blogs, vlogs and advice from current students

 Why choose this course?

-- You will have use of our Automotive Centre with advanced engine test cells and a vehicle ride simulator for the testing of car suspension systems
+- You will have use of our Automotive Centre with advanced powertrain test cells and testing facilities

 - You will gain a practical education based around several specialist laboratories including an aerodynamics laboratory with five wind tunnels of varying speeds.